Seventh Season at LSU

-Tasha Butts, a standout player at the University of Tennessee and former WNBA player, begins her third season as an assistant coach at LSU.
+Tasha Butts, a standout player at the University of Tennessee and former WNBA player, enters her seventh season as an assistant coach for the Lady Tigers.

-Butts and fellow assistant coach Tony Perotti received the prestigious honor of attending the Villa 7 Consortium.
-The program brings together university athletics directors and the country's elite assistant coaches in an effort to prepare the next generation of college basketball leaders on Nike’s campus in Oregon.
+Butts has also had the honor of attending the Villa 7 Consortium on Nike's campus in Oregon.
+The program brings together university athletics directors and the country's elite assistant coaches in an effort to prepare the next generation of college basketball leaders.

-Butts arrived at LSU after three successful seasons as an assistant coach at UCLA.
+Butts arrived at LSU after three successful seasons as an assistant coach to Nikki Fargas at UCLA.
 During her tenure with the Bruins, she worked with perimeter players and assisted with all other facets of the program, including academics, recruiting, scouting and player development.

 UCLA reached the NCAA Tournament twice, compiling a 72-26 overall mark and second-place finishes in the Pac-10 Conference in both 2010 and 2011.
 The 2010-11 season saw the Bruins earn a No. 3 seed in the NCAA Tournament and set records for regular-season victories (26), Pac-10 wins (16) and scoring defense (55.3 points per game).